Shrinking characteristics of precision matrix estimators: Introduction

 \section{Introduction}

-Estimating precision matrices is required to fit many statistical models.
-Many papers written in the last decade have proposed shrinkage estimators of the precision matrix when $p$, the number of variables, is large. \citet{pourahmadi2013high} and \citet{fan2016overview} provide comprehensive reviews of large covariance and precision matrix estimation.
-The main strategy used in many of these papers is minimize the Gaussian negative log-likelihood plus a penalty on the off-diagonal entries of the optimization variable corresponding to the precision matrix.
+The estimation of precision matrices is required to fit many statistical models.
+Many papers written in the last decade have proposed shrinkage estimators of the precision matrix when the number of variables $p$ is large. \citet{pourahmadi2013high} and \citet{fan2016overview} provide comprehensive reviews of large covariance and precision matrix estimation.
+The main strategy used in many of these papers is to minimize the Gaussian negative log-likelihood plus a penalty on the off-diagonal entries of the optimization variable corresponding to the precision matrix.
 For example, \citet{yuan2007model} proposed the $L_1$-penalized Gaussian likelihood precision matrix estimator defined by

-where $S$ is the sample covariance matrix, $\lambda > 0$ is a tuning parameter, $\mathbb{S}^p_+$ is the set of $p \times p$ symmetric and positive definite matrices, and ${\rm tr}$ and ${\rm det}$ are the trace and determinant, respectively.
+where $S$ is the sample covariance matrix, $\lambda > 0$ is a tuning parameter, $\mathbb{S}^p_+$ is the set of $p \times p$ symmetric and positive definite matrices, $\Omega_{ij}$ is the $(i,j)$th entry of $\Omega$, and ${\rm tr}$ and ${\rm det}$ denote the trace and determinant, respectively.
 Other authors have replaced the $L_1$ penalty in \eqref{graphical_lasso} with the squared Frobenius norm \citep{witten2009covariance,rothman2014existence} or non-convex penalties that also encourage zeros in the estimator \citep{lam2009sparsistency,fan2009network}.

-To fit many predictive models, only a characteristic of the population precision matrix needs to be estimated.
+To fit many predictive models, only a characteristic of the population precision matrix need be estimated.
 For example, in binary linear discriminant analysis, the population precision matrix is needed for prediction only through the product of the precision matrix and the difference between the two conditional distribution mean vectors.
 Many authors have proposed methods that directly estimate this characteristic \citep{cai2011direct,fan2012road, mai2012direct}.